 A member of the IBM Storwize family, IBM SAN SVC Data Platform is a storage virtualisation system that enables a single point of control for storage resources to help support improved business application availability and greater resource utilisation.
 The objective is to manage storage resources in your IT infrastructure and to make sure they’re used to the advantage of your business – and do it quickly, efficiently and in real time, while avoiding increases in administrative costs.

-Virtualising storage with SVC helps make new and existing storage more effective.
-SVC includes many functions traditionally deployed separately in disk systems.
-By including these in a virtualisation system, SVC standardises functions across virtualised storage for greater flexibility and potentially lower costs.
+Virtualising storage with SVC Data Platform helps make new and existing storage more effective.
+SVC Data Platform includes many functions traditionally deployed separately in disk systems.
+By including these in a virtualisation system, SVC Data Platform standardises functions across virtualised storage for greater flexibility and potentially lower costs.

-Integrating these functions into SVC also means that they are designed to operate seamlessly together, reducing management effort.
+Integrating these functions into SVC Data Platform also means that they are designed to operate smoothly together, reducing management effort.

 1 Compression data based on IBM measurements.
 Compression rates vary by data type and content.